fixflex/backend/README.md

-# For more info about the project see the Documentation [Here](https://github.com/fixflex/)
+# For more info about the project check the [Documentation](https://github.com/fixflex/)

 # Tech Stack And Tools ✨